jmmartyn/jmmartyn.github.io/_pages/about.md

 **Science Policy:** Outside of research, I’m a strong advocate for policy that fosters a healthy scientific enterprise.
-For several years, I helped lead the political advocacy branch of the MIT Graduate Student Council, where we worked to implement policies that benefit graduate students, education, and research.
+For several years, I helped lead the [political advocacy branch of the MIT Graduate Student Council](https://sites.mit.edu/gsc-eab/), where we worked to implement policies that benefit graduate students, education, and research.

 My primary focus was federal policy for immigration reform.
-In collaboration with the U.S. Citizenship and Immigration Services (USCIS) and the White House Office of Science and Technology Policy, I led a successful effort to modernize the O-1A visa to better recognize junior scientists and researchers.
+In collaboration with the U.S. Citizenship and Immigration Services (USCIS) and the White House Office of Science and Technology Policy, I led a successful effort to modernize the [O-1A visa](https://www.uscis.gov/working-in-the-united-states/temporary-workers/o-1-visa-individuals-with-extraordinary-ability-or-achievement) to better recognize junior scientists.
 Our recommended changes were adopted into the USCIS guidance in early January 2025.
-For details on this effort and its implications, see our letter to USCIS, the agency’s subsequent statement on policy guidance updates, and the updated guidance in the USCIS policy manual.
+For details on this effort and its implications, see [our letter to USCIS](https://drive.google.com/file/d/1xazKByg60IfIagfiGiBTUINEFxeLB-ty/view), the agency’s subsequent [statement on policy guidance updates](https://www.uscis.gov/sites/default/files/document/policy-manual-updates/20250108-ExtraordinaryAbility.pdf), and the [updated guidance](https://www.uscis.gov/policy-manual/volume-2-part-m-chapter-4) in the USCIS policy manual.

-**Science Videography:** If a picture speaks a thousand words, then a video paints a thousand pictures.
+**Science Videography:** If a picture speaks a thousand words, then a video paints a thousand pictures!
 This is especially true in science communication, where video is a remarkably effective medium for teaching a wide audience.
-With this in mind, I’ve started making animated research talk videos, aimed at presenting research results in an intuitive and engaging format; see my channel here: youtube.com/@JohnMMartyn.
+With this in mind, I’ve started making animated research talk videos, aimed at presenting research results in an intuitive and engaging format; see my channel here: [youtube.com/@JohnMMartyn](https://www.youtube.com/@JohnMMartyn).
 I hope to keep developing this passion going forward!